-- The contested regulation - In the contested regulation the Commission noted the existence of various difficulties within the meaning of Article 109(1) of the OCT Decision.
+- The contested regulation

+- 70 In the contested regulation the Commission established the existence of various difficulties within the meaning of Article 109(1) of the OCT Decision. - 71 First of all, in the first recital it notes that 'imports of sugar (CN code 1701) and mixtures of sugar and cocoa falling within CN codes 1806 10 30 and 1806 10 90 originating in the [OCTs]... increased greatly between 1997 and 1999, particularly those imports with EC/OCT cumulation of origin'.
+It explains that such imports 'increased from zero tonnes in 1996 to more than 53 000 tonnes in 1999'.

-RICA FOODS AND OTHERS v COMMISSION 91 First of all, in the first recital it notes that 'imports of sugar (CN code 1701) and mixtures of sugar and cocoa falling within CN codes 1806 10 30 and 1806 10 90 originating in the [OCT] in particular those imports with EC/OCT cumulation of origin' had been 'increasing greatly since 1997'.
-It explains that such imports 'have gone from zero in 1996 to more than 48 000 tonnes in 1999'.
-92 The Commission goes on to explain in the fourth recital in the preamble to the contested regulation that: 'In the past few years difficulties have arisen on the Community sugar market, a market in surplus.
-Sugar consumption is constant at some 12.7 million tonnes, while production is between 16.7 and 17.8 million tonnes.
-Any imports into the Community therefore involve a corresponding quantity of Community sugar which cannot be sold on that market having to be exported.
-Refunds for that sugar - within the limit of certain quotas - are charged to the Community budget (currently at around EUR 520/tonne).
-However, exports with refund are limited in volume by the [WTO Agreements] and have been reduced from 1 555 600 tonnes for the 1995/96 marketing year to 1 273 000 tonnes for the 2000/2001 marketing year'.
-93 In the light of the applicants' arguments, it is necessary to consider first of all the accuracy of some of the information given by the Commission in the first and fourth recitals in the preamble to the contested regulation and to assess whether that information, taken altogether, shows the existence of difficulties within the meaning of Article 109(1) of the OCT Decision.
+72 The Commission goes on to explain in the fourth recital in the preamble to the contested regulation that:

+'In the past few years difficulties have arisen on the Community sugar market, a market in surplus.
+Sugar consumption is constant at some 12.8 million tonnes per year, while production under quota is around 14.3 million tonnes per year.
+Any imports of sugar into the Community therefore involve a corresponding quantity of Community sugar which cannot be sold on that market having to be exported.
+Refunds for that sugar, within the limit of certain quotas, are charged to the Community budget (currently at around EUR 520/tonne).
+However, exports with refund are limited in volume by the [WTO Agreements] and have been reduced from 1 555 600 tonnes for the 1995/96 marketing year to 1 273 500 tonnes for the 2000/01 marketing year'.

+73 In the light of the applicants' arguments, it is necessary to consider first of all the accuracy of some of the information given by the Commission in the first and fourth recitals in the preamble to the contested regulation and to assess whether that information, taken altogether, shows the existence of difficulties within the meaning of Article 109(1) of the OCT Decision.